edwinb-ai/LeastSquaresSVM/README.md

 This is an implementation in pure `Julia` of the Least Squares Support Vector Machines [1] by Suykens and Vandewalle.
 It contains both a **classifier** and a **regressor** implementation.

-# MLJ Integration

-It has been designed to be used with the fantastic [MLJ.jl](https://alan-turing-institute.github.io/MLJ.jl/dev/) Machine Learning framework.

-# How to use it

-It follows the same logic as the workflow endorsed by MLJ, with the only exception that the models here are based on Least Squares Support Vector Machines.
-If you need some guidance, check out the documentation where there are a couple of examples.

 # Installation

 You install this package from `Pkg` like so